jvcss/jvcss/doc/cv.md

 - In-depth knowledge of automation for AI

 ## Projects:
-- Profilecards.app: Developed a web application using Next.js framework and Firebase for real-time data storage and retrieval.
+- PyInstallerStreamlit : Developed a web application using Next.js framework and Firebase for real-time data storage and retrieval.

 - WeekNextStock.app: Implemented automation for an AI system to optimize the data processing and analysis pipeline.

 - Pixflix.app: Designed and implemented a UI/UX testing framework using Selenium and Cypress to improve the quality of the software.

 ## Certifications:
-- [Certification Name], [Issuing Organization]

-- [Certification Name], [Issuing Organization]
+- Bachelor Degree in Software Engineering, IESB

+- Mechatronics Technician, FATEC IB

 ## Professional Experience:
-- JVCSS, Software Engineer Intern, 5 years, CEO and CTO
+- JVCSS, Software Engineer Intern, 10 years, CEO and CTO.

-- [Company Name], Mechatronics Technician, [Duration], [Job Description]

 ## References:
 Available upon request.